c6o/docs/content/applications/concepts/applications.md

-# Building an Application
+# A CodeZero Application

-Introducing an Application into the CodeZero ecosystem consists of 3 main components.
-A manifest that describe the application, a provisioner to install and manage the applicaiton, and a containerized application that will actually run and perform the applications function(s).
+An Application in the CodeZero ecosystem consists of 3 main components.
+First off, there is the core application itself, which can be developed in any number of ways, so long as it is executable in a container environment.
+Then there is the CodeZero Provisioner, which is responsible for orchestrating the installation and management of your application in a end-users cluster.
+And lastly, there is an Application Manifest that describes the application in the CodeZero ecosystem.

 ## Components